iabh1shekbasu/ArchitectEye/README.md

 ## Contact

-For any inquiries or further information, please reach out to [MMMYYYY Email].
+For any inquiries or further information, please reach out to [Your Email or Contact Information].